Dorothy Arzner: Personal life and death

-Dorothy Arzner was born in San Francisco, California on January 3, 1897, then moved with her parents, Louis and Jenetter Arzner, to Los Angeles, where her father opened a very prestigious restaurant next to a theatre in Hollywood.
-Arzner spent her childhood surrounded by celebrities who came to the restaurant, including Maude Adams, Sarah Bernhardt, and David Warfield, among others, but she was so used to them that she was never attracted to the cinema world.

-Arzner began studying for a medical degree at the University of Southern California.
-It was then, two years into her degree, that she left and decided to find a job so she could acquire economic independence.
-Arzner, in spite of having abandoned the degree, had a broad education, which included architecture and art history courses.
-As soon as she left the university she began working for Paramount Studios doing jobs such as that of a cutter or editor, work for which she would receive a credit on Blood and Sand (1922).
-Later, the studios would offer her a two-year contract as a director, after which she began a freelance career.

 Arzner would maintain a forty-year relationship with Marion Morgan, a dancer and choreographer who was sixteen years older than Arzner.
 Morgan choreographed some dancing sequences in some of Arzner's movies, such as Dance, Girl, Dance.
 Even though she tried to keep her private life as private as possible, Arzner was linked romantically with a number of actresses, including Alla Nazimova and Billie Burke.
 It was rumored, though never confirmed, that Arzner also had relationships with Joan Crawford and Katharine Hepburn.
-She never hid her sexual orientation, nor her identity; her clothing was unconventional for a woman of that time, as she wore suits or straight dresses.
+Her clothing was unconventional for a woman of that time, as she often wore suits.

 In 1930, Arzner and Morgan moved to Mountain Oak Drive, where they lived until Morgan's death in 1971.
 While they lived in Hollywood, Arzner assisted various cinematographic events.
 In her last years, Arzner left Hollywood and went to live in the desert.
-In 1979, at the age of 82, Arzner died in La Quinta, California.
+In 1979, at the age of 82, Arzner died in La Quinta, California from complications ensuing from a car accident.